 1-player mode: Arrow keys (I suggest using the arrow keys only for this mode, as they are the easiest to control your car with)

-Hit the up key on whichever set of controls you would like your car to have to start the game.
+To start the game, hit the up key on whichever set of controls you would like your car to have.

 Note: You cannot earn Neopoints in multiplayer mode.